lenra-io/.github/.github/ISSUE_TEMPLATE/task.md

 - Is it CPU-intensive ?
 Can we reduce the CPU charge ?
 - Is it RAM-intensive ?
 Can we reduce the RAM load ?

-## Is this tasked linked with any other ?
+## Is this task linked with any other ?